 How is an annuity taxed?

-Your annuity income payments are classed as ‘earned income’, and are subject to income tax, just like the salary you will have received during your working life.
+Like a salary your annuity income payments are classed as ‘earned income’ and are subject to income tax.

 In retirement, just as when you were employed, you get an income tax threshold, known as your personal allowance.
-For 2021-22, the personal allowance is set at £12,570, meaning you do not normally pay tax on any income up to this amount.
-Beyond this amount, you will need to pay income tax at your marginal rate.
+For 2023-24, the personal allowance is set at £12,570, meaning you do not normally pay tax on any income up to this amount.
+Beyond this amount, you will need to pay income tax at your normal income tax rate.

 What rate are annuities taxed at?

-How much tax you’ll pay will depend on your income tax band, which in England, Wales and Northern Ireland is set at 20% for a basic rate taxpayer, going up to 40% for higher rate taxpayers and 45% for additional rate taxpayers.
+How much tax you’ll pay will depend on your total income.
+In England, Wales and Northern Ireland this is set at 20% for a basic rate taxpayer.
+This increases to 40% for higher rate taxpayers and 45% for additional rate taxpayers.
 If you live in Scotland, income tax bands work slightly differently.

-Bear in mind, HMRC will determine your income tax band based not just from your annuity income; they will also take into account other sources, such as your state pension, any income you receive from property rentals, dividend income etc. - all added together to determine your tax band.
+Bear in mind, HMRC will determine your income tax band based on your total income.
+As well as your annuity income, they will consider any other income sources.
+This includes your state pension and any income from property rentals, dividends etc. All your income will be added together to determine your tax band.

 In addition, your income (and any tax-free cash taken) may affect any means tested benefits you receive.